jimweirich/rspec-given/README.md

 Invariants that reference a _Given_ precondition accessor must only be used in contexts that define that accessor.

-NOTE: Invariants are not yet implemented in the current version of rspec-given.

--->

 # Future Directions